 Computer Science is now part of the English Baccalaureate.
-Any Computing specifications included in the EBacc have to be approved by the BCS (The Chartered Institute for IT) - and our iGCSE Computing has satisfied this requirement.
+Any Computing specifications included in the EBacc have to be approved by the BCS (The Chartered Institute for I'I) - and our AQA GCSE Computing has satisfied this requirement.

 The Course